acm-uic/SIG-Algorithmic-Trading/README.md

 See "issues" tab above and address whichever one you want.
 Instructions and guidance are provided in the files as comments.

 # Currently working on
-Sentiment analysis using NLP \
+Sentiment analysis \
-Mean Reversion implementing strategy from Ernest Chan's book, "Algorithmic Trading" \
+Mean Reversion implementing Augmented Dickey-Fuller strategy from Ernest Chan's book, "Algorithmic Trading" \
 Delta Neutral Option Trading Strategy \
 Meme strategy (short top 5 highest gainers of the day, hold until end of week, exit trade)